Driving License

 Driving without a license

-If you are caught driving without a license, you can be fined between €100 and €370 depending on your particular circumstances.
-This includes driving with a license that has exceeded its expiration period by over a year, or driving with the wrong category license.
+If caught driving without a license, you can be fined between €100 and €370, depending on your circumstances.
+This includes driving with a license that has exceeded its expiration period by over a year or driving with the wrong category license.

 Road signs in the Netherlands

-If you are familiar with road signs across western Europe, Dutch traffic signs should be easy to understand.
+If you are familiar with road signs across Western Europe, Dutch traffic signs should be easy to understand.

 The main categories of Dutch road signs include: